From Acute Nursing To A Rewarding Role In Social Care – Raschelle’s story

 Working in a care home as an agency nurse, I witnessed the difficulties of COVID first hand, including seeing residents forcibly split from their families.
 Not surprisingly, the demand for healthcare workers during the pandemic shot up dramatically, meaning I was suddenly handed an immense amount of work.
 Nevertheless, during this time, I had started to develop a passion for elderly care as it gave me vivid memories of my father, who I wished I had been able to care for when he needed me the most.

 I also enjoyed developing relationships and forming bonds with the people I took care of which allowed me to get close not only to them, but also their families.
-The experience made me feel appreciated, fuelling my passion and giving me pride as a nurse.
+The experience made me feel appreciated, fueling my passion and giving me pride as a nurse.
 It gave me more reason than ever to become a social care nurse.

 A Challenging, Rewarding Transition from NHS to Social Care